-Pavel Haas Quartet Veronika Jarůšková, violin; Marek Zwiebel, violin; Simon Truszka, viola; Peter Jarůšek, cello 2025-2026 Biography
+Pavel Haas Quartet Veronika Jarůšková, violin; Marek Zwiebel, violin; Simon Truszka, viola; Peter Jarůšek, cello 2023-2024 Biography

 The Pavel Haas Quartet is revered across the globe for its richness of timbre, infectious passion and intuitive rapport.
-Having performed at the world's most prestigious concert halls and won five Gramophone Awards and numerous others for recordings, the Quartet is firmly established as one of the world's foremost chamber ensembles.
+Performing at the world's most prestigious concert halls and having won five Gramophone Awards and numerous others for their recordings, the Quartet is firmly established as one of the world's foremost chamber ensembles.

 The Quartet appears at major venues including Wigmore Hall, London; Philharmonie and Konzerthaus, Berlin; Musikverein, Vienna; Elbphilharmonie, Hamburg; Concertgebouw and Muziekgebouw, Amsterdam; Tonhalle, Zürich; Théâtre de la Ville, Paris; Accademia di Santa Cecilia, Rome; BOZAR, Brussels; NCPA, Beijing; LG Arts Centre, Seoul and Carnegie Hall, New York.
-In celebration of its 20th anniversary, the Quartet was featured on the cover of The Strad's June 2022 issue and was the featured interview in BBC Music Magazine the same month.
-The ensemble was included in the latter's 10 greatest string quartet ensembles of all time and described as "stylistically powerful and richly sonorous, [and] known for its passionate and fearless performances."
+In celebration of its 20th anniversary, the Quartet was invited to be on the cover of The Strad's June 2022 issue and was the featured interview in BBC Music Magazine in the same month.
+They were included in the latter magazine's 10 greatest string quartet ensembles of all time and were described as "stylistically powerful and richly sonorous, [and] known for its passionate and fearless performances".